dekuNukem/Film-Packaging/README.md

 ![title](resources/title.jpg)

+This project is fully open-source.
+[Click me for GitHub repo.](https://github.com/dekuNukem/Film-Packaging)

 ## Why

-Film packaging reflects the evolution of photography, technological progress, and branding / design trends.
+Film packaging captures the evolution of photography, technology, and design trends.

 Its preservation helps document history, inspire modern designs, and support research of branding and cultural aesthetics.